ManeshaRamesh/mcksinsey_activity/README.md

 4. Item IDs and customer IDs are unique

-##### Unit Tests:
+### Unit Tests:

-Due to time constraints and lack of knowledge on the subject, I was unable to perform Unit Tests.
-However, in my program I would test the following cases:
+##### Due to time constraints and lack of knowledge on the subject, I was unable to perform Unit Tests.
+However, in my program I would test the following:
-Test Case 1:

 	a) Does the program work across all Customer types: Affiliate, Employee, Customer and Loyal Customer
 	b) How does the respond if the file (containing the bill) is corrupted
 	c) What if the Database vocabulary for certain Fields (Customer Type), item IDs and Customer IDs are not ordered.